By Drazen Jorgic

 Through it all, López Obrador has consistently defended Blanco, calling local government investigations against him “political maneuvering” by his enemies.”They don´t stop attacking, but I support him,” López Obrador said last year.

 Blanco, like all elected officials in Mexico, enjoys immunity from prosecution while in office.
+In case you loved this informative article and you want to receive more details regarding eV assure visit the web site.
 He has not been charged with any crime.

 Prosecutors in April asked the Morelos state congress to impeach Blanco so that he could be stripped of that shield.But state lawmakers aligned with López Obrador have stymied those efforts.
 In September, the ex-soccer star ditched his Social Encounter Party to join the president´s Morena.